vincevince1006/personal-site/my_collections/_projects/sba-portal.md

       image2: "/assets/images/case-study/sba-portal/award-timeline-diagram.png"
     - phase: Design
       description: |
-        I spearheaded moving the project into Figma from another piece of software, and have been able to evanglize the concept of a design system to the product team.
+        I spearheaded moving the project into Figma from another piece of software, and have been able to evangelize the concept of a design system to the product team.
 For future enhancements, we want to directly integrate our Figma components with our front-end build process and other AI enhancements for quicker prototyping.
 The researcher has also left the team, so I've taken over requirements gathering alongside our business analyst for future enhancements and design choices.
       findings:
         - USWDS guided our initial decisions on the overall design, with customizations specific for SBA.
         - We needed to include engineers early on in the prototypes and before going to the client for less ambiguity on development capabilities and product timeline.
         - Shipping features quickly on a strict budget was a challenge.
 This project taught me how to better negotiate features for priority, and calculate trade-offs in a fast-paced sprint cadence.
+      image1: "/assets/images/case-study/sba-portal/agency-dash.png"
+      image2: "/assets/images/case-study/sba-portal/question-sample.png"
     - phase: Development
       description: |
         In addition to my design duties I also write front-end component code alongside an engineer to increase efficiencies.
 This is in a CI environment with a well-documented Git process, and I've seamless integrated with the engineering workflow.

-        I was requested to take ownership of the HTML/SCSS sematics to ensure the interface is Section 508 compliant, has re-usable components, and matches the agreed upon mockups with QA testers.
+        I was requested to take ownership of the HTML/SCSS semantics to ensure the interface is Section 508 compliant, has re-usable components, and matches the agreed upon mockups with QA testers.
       findings:
       - The culture shift for engineers to get used to USWDS was a new challenge, requiring design diplomacy by way of working alongside them to write the code for each new feature set.
       - Having a designer like me on staff who could code help saved us time.